odeke-em/restAssured/apiUsage.md

 	    http://192.168.1.23.8008/thebear/songHandler/?sort=artist_r

-	'count' => The number of retrieved elements.
+	'count' => The number of elements present in the DB.

 	'format' => Options are 'short' or 'long'